Hey Pet Parents & Pet Lovers,

 Wet food is definitely a less convenient method of feeding, especially for pet parents who aren’t home frequently or in my case: when you have a cat who doesn’t like to eat more than a quarter of a can at a time.
 It’s true!
 For some reason, Beau will eat a quarter cup of kibble in one sitting, but he won’t eat more than a quarter of a can (if even that) in one sitting.
 So there’s a lot of walking the food back to the fridge for us.

-It’s commonly recommended that wet food is put into a sealed container (or you can use a can lid like we do) within 20-30 minutes of it being out.
+It’s commonly recommended that wet food is put into a sealed container (or you can use a can lid as we do) within 20-30 minutes of it being out.

 What’s the worry of leaving wet food out?